Alecu Beldiman: Literary fame

 Beldiman completed numerous other translations, without ever submitting them for print.
 Various scribes copied them by hand, and they enjoyed popularity in boyar circles.
 However, Beldiman discovered that the texts were being slowly altered in the process, and decided to create his own authorized copies.
 This process involved several younger scribes.
 One was Ioniță Sion, who took dictation from Beldiman in writing "all sorts of verse and stories"; he was not paid for the job, but was allowed to make and keep his own copies.
 By 1813, Matei Gane of Ciumulești had already collected and transcribed by hand Beldiman's various works.
-Beldiman penned, but never printed, other renditions of tragedies and stories by Antoine François Prévost (with Manon Lescaut), Madame Cottin, Pietro Metastasio, René-Charles Guilbert de Pixérécourt, Jean-François Regnard, Louis d'Ussieux, and various unknown authors.
+Beldiman penned, but never printed, other renditions of tragedies and stories by Antoine François Prévost (with Manon Lescaut), Madame Cottin, René-Charles Guilbert de Pixérécourt, Louis d'Ussieux, and various unknown authors.
 Reportedly, he also finished translated the Iliad, but this work, if it ever existed, remains lost.